ABOUT THIS BOOK

 If all that sounds excruciatingly esoteric – fear not!
 Numerous stories, case studies and personal anecdotes liven the whole thing up and provide a visceral relevancy to it all.
 This isn’t just a bunch of academic hooey dreamt up by some egg-headed Shrink in a lab.
 This is the stuff that explains not just avalanche risk but everything else from playing the stock market to love and politics.
 To an extent, this book is for the simply curious, but with luck it will also provide an effective framework to better understand and manage risk in the avalanche patch and beyond.

-A SHORT BIO ABOUT THE AUTHOR ― BRUCE KAY
+ABOUT THE AUTHOR ― BRUCE KAY

 I was first introduced to the Canadian mountains by my mountaineering parents, often on Alpine Club of Canada family camps.
 Once free of the chains of high school I was soon climbing and skiing as much as possible in the home mountains as well as the more remote mountain ranges of North America and internationally.
 This led to a career path of alpine guiding in the summer and avalanche forecasting in the winter, primarily for what was then Blackcomb Skiing Enterprises (now Whistler Blackcomb).
 Since leaving Blackcomb in 2004, I have provided consulting and safety services in mountainous terrain for a variety of industrial clients, ranging from mining, logging and heavy construction to film productions and sporting events.